Prelude to a Kiss (film): Production

 The film's title is derived from the Duke Ellington/Irving Gordon/Irving Mills tune of the same name, which is heard performed by Deborah Harry during the opening credits.
 The soundtrack also includes the Cole Porter song "Every Time We Say Goodbye" performed by Annie Lennox, "The More I See You" and "I Had the Craziest Dream" by Harry Warren and Mack Gordon, "A Certain Smile" by Sammy Fain and Paul Francis Webster, "The Very Thought of You" by Ray Noble, "Sweet Jane" by the Cowboy Junkies, and "Someone Like You" by Van Morrison.
 In the beginning, Rita dances to the song "I Touch Myself" by Divinyls.

 Reception

 Box office

-The film grossed $20,006,730 in the US and $2,690,961 internationally for a total worldwide box office of $22,697,691.
+The film grossed $20,006,730 in the United States and $2,690,961 internationally for a total worldwide box office of $22,697,691.

 Critical response

 The film received mixed reviews from critics.
 Rotten Tomatoes compiled reviews retrospectively to give it a score of 63% based on 27 reviews.

 In his review in The New York Times, Vincent Canby said, "The sad news about this movie adaptation is that it functions as a cruel critique of the problems that, for whatever reason, did not seem important in the stage production.
 This Prelude to a Kiss is not only without charm and wit, but it's also clumsily set forth: many people seeing it may wonder what, in heaven's name, is going on.
 The opened-up film lumbers like someone on crutches.
 Against the literal surroundings of Chicago, the North Shore and Jamaica, Peter, Rita and Julius become perfunctory characters, interesting only for the bizarre situation in which they are caught.
 They lack any convincing particularity or idiosyncrasy.
 The same dialogue that served well enough on the stage now sounds arch and coy or metaphysically flat."

 Roger Ebert of the Chicago Sun-Times said of the film, "[A]lthough it could probably do more with its story, what it does is gentle and moving.
 The film is fairly hard to categorize, which is one of its strengths.
 Of the dialogue, I'll say how unusual it is for Hollywood characters to talk longingly and thoughtfully about our search for happiness in this world where most assuredly we will die.
 Prelude to a Kiss is the kind of movie that can inspire long conversations about the only subject really worth talking about, the meaning of it all.
 The emotional heart of the movie belongs to the old guy, Walker, a New York stage actor who got his first starring role at 71.
 He is wonderful here.
 He begins as a block of human wood, an old man who looks as if he has not one single thing to say, and then he develops eloquently into a person of poetry and longing.
 He is, in many of his scenes, literally playing a woman in her 20s.
 How he does it – how he gets away with it – is through not just craft, but heart."